Mon - Fri 9am - 5pm

 In addition, a number of other hearing devices at hearingdirect.com are free from VAT.
 They are zero-rated products and you can recognise them by the special seal they have.
 If you are eligible to claim relief from VAT, i.e. you have a chronic medical condition or you are disabled, you only need to fill in the VAT Relief Form and send it to us after your purchase.
 After we receive the form, we will refund you the VAT in full, which currently amounts to 20%.
 In case you are unsure about the products that are zero-rated you can call 0800 032 1301.

 Furthermore, some websites also offer support and additional benefits.
 At hearingdirect.com, you can check your hearing online for free and turn to a qualified audiologist in case you have questions concerning hearing advice and products.

-The ultimate guide to NHS hearing aids
+Guide to NHS hearing aids

 NHS Hearing Aid Batteries Options

 How long is the wait for Hearing Aids?